 QC Bootcamps

-QC Bootcamps is an immersive program created in collaboration with departments to help students with course readiness and success.
-All offerings are developed and facilitated by instructors within the departments and are connected to college credit courses.
-Bootcamps are non-credit, non-tuition and run during winter and summer sessions.
+QC Bootcamps are non-credit, non-tuition (free!) and run during winter and summer sessions.
+Bootcamps are immersive workshops created in collaboration with departments to help students with course readiness and success.
+Most offerings are developed and facilitated by instructors within the departments and are connected to college credit courses.

 “I would recommend this bootcamp to other because it allows other to join college earlier and be able to adapt to the environment.”